 1. No Cats In The Bedroom

-I felt terrible implementing this, as my bed is also Pookie’s bed.
+I felt terrible implementing this rule, as my bed is also Pookie’s bed.
 Lounging on the bottom corner right where the sun hits through the window is Pookie’s personal haven.
 I felt like a bad cat parent taking it away from her, but nearly every allergist agrees: the bedroom should be as allergen-free as possible.

-2. HEPA, HEPA, HEPA
+2. Air Purifiers: HEPA, HEPA, HEPA

 Using a regular vacuum may help with excess fur around the house, but it may also be kicking allergens up into the air.
 I use the compact VonHaus vacuum cleaner, which has a HEPA filter.

 Start at the top and work your way down.
 Begin by dusting and wiping lamps, picture frames, tables and surfaces, then finish with vacuuming and sweeping up everything that’s fallen to the floor.
 It really makes a difference in the life of someone suffering from allergies who can’t imagine life without pets.

-3. Bathe Your Cat Frequently
+3. Bathe Your Cat

-If your cat is NOT a fan of baths…try something like Allerpet for Cats once a week.
+If your cat is NOT a fan of baths, try something like Allerpet for Cats once a week.
 I have been using it on Pookie, and it seems to not only help with my boyfriend’s allergies, but her coat seems shinier, too.
 Another reason Allerpet is nice is because you need zero water to use it: simply work the formula into your cat’s coat and wipe off.

 4. Clean That Litter Box Several Times A Day

 A lot of people assume that allergens are strictly in the dander of a cat.
 Did you know that cat urine plays a HUGE part in human allergies to cats?

 5. Talk About Medication Options

-Have your significant other talk to his or her doctor about allergy solutions, such as steroid shots or prescription nasal sprays.
+Have your significant other talk to their doctor about allergy solutions, such as steroid shots or prescription nasal sprays.
 If you are going to great lengths to make sure your partner is comfortable in your home with your cat, they can meet you halfway and speak to their doctor.

-I am hoping that over time, my boyfriend’s immune system shapes up and is able to tolerate Pookie sans all of these aforementioned bells and whistles.
-His immune system has tolerated different cats in the past, so hopefully Pookie fits this bill, as well.
+I am hoping that over time, my boyfriend’s immune system shapes up and is able to tolerate Pookie without all of these aforementioned extra efforts.
+His immune system has tolerated different cats in the past, so hopefully, eventually, Pookie fits this bill, as well.